thelittlemitak/git-notes/README.md

 This is the commit you are in, working on or pointing to.
 Always the last unless you change.

 #### Change HEAD to another branch (and last commit of it)
-NOTE: This is also the way to access a branch that's only on the Remote Tracking Branch.
+NOTE: This is also the way to access a branch that's only on the Remote Tracking Branch (???).
+It also creates a new one if the name doesn't exist yet.

 ```
 & git switch <branch-name>